 While scratching your cat’s head, you might listen for their quiet purr as a sign of contentment.
 The act of purring vibrates their larynx, so it’s normal for your cat to shake slightly while they purr.
 However, this shouldn’t be confused with involuntary trembling, which can signify health problems, anxiety, or trouble regulating temperature.
 As always, take your cat to the vet if you start to notice any recurrent or severe abnormal behaviors.
 Here are some reasons why your cat might shake while purring, and how to tell if it’s a problem or a sign of bliss.

-7 Common Reasons Your Cat Might Shake While Purring
+The 7 Reasons Your Cat Might Shake While Purring

 1. They’re Happy

 If your cat’s body seems to “buzz” when they purr, they might be expressing contentment.
 This is more likely to be the case if they’re purring loudly, which will cause their bodies to vibrate more than usual.
 They might also raise their tails and quiver them excitedly, like they would if they’re urine marking.